RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 ### <b>Related Articles for Understanding:</b><br>
 <i>"Disinformation in the Private Sector: The Price of Influence"</i><br>
-There have been victims of disinformation/influence operations in the Private Sector for decades.
+There have been victims of disinformation and influence operations in the Private Sector for decades.
 Operations can mirror coercive control strategies.
 This open-source study can be used to help others by creating guides without needing to start from scratch.
 <br>Folder <i>"<a href="https://github.com/RescueSocialTech/Amber-Heard_Disinformation_Operations_Bots/tree/main/-%20Study%20Case%20-%20Effects%2C%20Risks%2C%20Origins">Study Case - Effects, Risks, Origins</a>"</i> shows dangerous Private Sector operations.<br>
 - Hired Services - New Accounts Layers, Aged Accounts, Created News-Sites:</br>
 <a href="https://go.recordedfuture.com/hubfs/reports/cta-2019-0930.pdf">go.recordedfuture.com/hubfs/reports/cta-2019-0930.pdf</a><br>